Latvian Song and Dance Festival

-The Latvian Song and Dance Festival (Vispārējie latviešu Dziesmu un Deju svētki) is one of the largest amateur choral and dancing events in the world and an important event in Latvian culture and social life.
+The Latvian Song and Dance Festival (Vispārējie latviešu Dziesmu un Deju svētki) is one of the largest amateur choral and dancing events in the world, and an important event in Latvian culture and social life.

 As one of the Baltic song festivals, it is also a part of the UNESCO Masterpieces of the Oral and Intangible Heritage of Humanity list since 2008.

-The All-Latvian Song Festival has been held since 1873, normally every five years, with the Latvian Dance Festival component added in 1948.
-During the festivals exhibitions of photography, art and folk craft, orchestra concerts, and a festive parade also take place.
+The All-Latvian Song Festival has been held since 1873, normally conducted every five years, with the Latvian Dance Festival component added in 1948.
+During the festivals, exhibitions of photography, art and folk craft, orchestra concerts, and a festive parade also take place.

 Events and competitions leading up to the event occur throughout the period between festivals.
 Additional festivals were held in 2001 and 2011, both on major anniversaries of the founding of Riga.

 Approximately 40,000 performers altogether participate in the event.
 Folk songs and classical choir songs are sung, with emphasis on a cappella singing, though modern popular songs have recently been incorporated into the repertoire as well.

 Since 1960, a distinct Latvian School Youth Song and Dance Festival has been held in an alternate five-year cycle, on a matching scale.

 History

+1918-1940: Origins, independent Latvia

 The tradition of song festivals originated in the first half of the 19th century in many European countries and later was also organized by the Baltic Germans.
 The first steps taken in the Latvian environment was during the Song days in Dikļi in 1864, which led to the resounding of a full-scale song festival in Riga during the summer of 1873.
 1,003 singers and 30 orchestra players participated in the first festival.
 Only once has the festival been held outside Riga, in Jelgava in 1895.

+After a pause during World War I and the subsequent Latvian War of Independence, the first edition of the festival in independent Latvia was held in 1926 every five years (with an exception for the 1933 edition, which was brought forward three years to coincide with the 60th anniversary of the Song Festival).